abigailbishop/slackPoster/README.md

    The available options are
    `astro`, `cond`, `gr`, `hep`, `math`, `nlin`, `physics`, and `quant`.
 1. Once you do this, you should be good to go!

+## So you want to adjust the inputs:

+1. Fork this repository (you will need to be signed into your GitHub account).
+2. In your fork, enter the inputs file you wish to change, make your edits, then commit the changes to the main branch of your fork (green button at the bottom of the page).
+   You can also do this from a terminal, but I'll leave those instructions up to you to know or find.
+3. Towards the top of the page you will see your username followed by `/slackPoster`.
+Beneath this, you will see a tab for `Code` (which you should be in), and a tab for `Pull requests`.
+Click this tab.
+   Click the green button to the right: `New pull request`.
+   The `base repository` should be your username followed by `/slackPoster`.
+   The `base` should be `main`.
+   The `head repository` should be `abigailbishop/slackPoster`.
+   The `compare` should be `main`.
+   Once this is set you should be able to click `Create Pull Request`.
+   Note: If you fork the repository and some time passes, you may need to do the pull request in reverse first to update your fork.
+   Otherwise, the pull request may announce conflicts.
+4. Once your pull request is submitted, one of the `slackPoster` collaborators will review the change and add it to the code.
+   If your change is approved before 7:55am, you should see it reflected that night.
+   Otherwise, it will take effect the following day.